Wexford Intermediate A Hurling Championship

 The Wexford Intermediate A Hurling Championship (known for sponsorship reasons as the Top Oil Intermediate A Hurling Championship) is an annual hurling competition contested by mid-tier Wexford GAA clubs.
-The Wexford County Board of the Gaelic Athletic Association has organised it since 2012.
+It is the 3rd tier of the Wexford GAA hurling championships The Wexford County Board of the Gaelic Athletic Association has organised it since 2012.

 Tara Rocks are the title-holders (2021) defeating Liam Mellows in the Final.

 History

 The Wexford Intermediate A Hurling Championship dates back to 2012.
 It was the fourth championship to be established in Wexford following the Wexford Senior Hurling Championship in 1889, the Wexford Junior Hurling Championship in 1903 and the Wexford Intermediate Hurling Championship in 1930.

 Gusserane O'Rahilly's defeated Craanford by 4-20 to 1-09 in the 2020 championship decider.

 Format

 The series of games are played during the summer and autumn months with the county final currently being played in October.
 The championship features a group stage before the top-ranking teams complete a knock-out series of games.
 Each year the winners of the Wexford Junior Hurling Championship are promoted to the Intermediate A championship with one team being relegated each year to the Junior level.

 Twelve clubs currently participate in the Wexford Intermediate A Championship.